Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Experimental three--mirror cavity setup

-Fig.~\ref{fig:figure3} presents the schematic of our three-mirror cavity, the key components of the experimental setup, and the labeling conventions used in the following sections.
-We implemented a fully symmetric three-mirror cavity with a total length of \SI{1}{m}, divided into two equal-length sub-cavities: $L_1=L_2=\SI{0.5}{m}$.
-All three mirrors from \textit{Laseroptiks} are specified to have the same theoretical reflectivity of $R_1=R_2=R_3=R_\text{th} = \SI{90(2)}{\%}$.
+Fig.~\ref{fig:figure4} presents the schematic of our experimental setup and the labeling conventions used in the following sections.
+We implemented a fully symmetric 3MC with a total length of \SI{1}{m}, divided into two equal--length sub--cavities: $L_1=L_2=\SI{0.5}{m}$.
+All three mirrors from \textit{Laseroptiks} are specified to have the same reflectivity of $R_1=R_2=R_3= \SI{90(2)}{\%}$.
 To ensure cavity stability, we adopted a convex–plano–convex geometry \cite{stevens_resonant_2024}, where the outer mirrors have a radius of curvature $\rho_1=\rho_3=\SI{1}{m}$.
-To enable independent scanning of the sub-cavity lengths, the first and third mirrors are mounted on piezoelectric translation stages \textit{Piezoconcept HS1}, each with an absolute displacement range of \SI{10}{\micro\metre}, while the central mirror remains fixed.
-Note that we measured the displacement coefficient of each piezoelectric stage and accordingly calibrated the applied voltage.
-The light source is a \textit{Coherent Mephisto S} laser with a wavelength of \SI{1064}{nm}, selected for its compatibility with GWDs.
+To enable independent scanning of the sub--cavity lengths, the first and third mirrors are mounted on piezoelectric (PZT) translation stages \textit{Piezoconcept HS1}, each with an absolute displacement range of \SI{10}{\micro\metre}, while the central mirror remains fixed.
+We measured the displacement coefficient of each PZT stage and accordingly calibrated the applied voltage.
+Finally, the light source is a \textit{Coherent Mephisto S} laser with a wavelength of \SI{1064}{nm}.